DrRoot85/android_kernel_samsung_sm8550/README.md

 2. Clone AOSP from [repo](https://github.com/aosp-mirror/kernel_common/tree/android13-5.15-lts)
 3. Merge anything you like into the stock one
 4. Compile and you get it

+### Credit
+- Source from AOSP
+- Drivers from Samsung
+- Refer to some commits from `samsung-sm8550`